 How long does the nicotine in a pouch last?

-Most manufacturers claim that their nicotine pouches release for up to an hour.
+How long does ZYN last?
+What about other products?
+How long do VELO pouches last?
+Do they last longer?
+The answer to these common questions is about an hour.
+Most manufacturers optimize their products to stay flavorsome and effective for this duration, meaning you get lasting satisfaction and, therefore, a good bang for your buck.
 After that, you'll need to swap out for a fresh one to continue experiencing a good nicotine release.
 This is pretty much the same for pouches of all strengths.
 While they release different amounts of nicotine during their use, the stronger ones don’t typically last any longer than the lower-strength ones.
+So the nicotine delivery from a 2 mg VELO vs ZYN pouches containing 6 mg will be of a similar duration.

 How your body interacts with nicotine products may determine how long you feel the nicotine after the pouch is used up.
 If a pouch lasts an hour, but you feel good for two or three, you don’t necessarily need to pick up another pouch right away.
 Everyone has a different nicotine level experience, so do what’s right for you.